-Compulsory Classes Level Credits X7 966 Personal and Professional Development and Theory 5 30 B9 990 Counselling Skills Practice and Theory 5 30
+Level Credits

+onal Development and

+5 30

+ctice and Theory 5 30

 The final assessment will be based on performance in the examinations, where undertaken, and in coursework.

 19.122.79 Postgraduate Certificate: In order to qualify for the award of the Postgraduate Certificate in Counselling Skills a candidate must have accumulated no fewer than 60 credits from the taught classes of the course in the relevant discipline.